Suicide terminology: Communications

-Suicide Plan, Type II

-Suicide Plan, Type II is a proposed method of achieving a potentially self-injurious outcome with an undetermined level of intent.

-With Some Degree of Suicidal Intent

-Suicide Threat, Type III

-Suicide Threat, Type III is a suicide threat with some degree of suicidal intent.
-The threat may be verbal or nonverbal, passive or covert.

-Suicide Plan, Type III

-Suicide Plan, Type III is a proposed method of achieving a potentially self-injurious outcome with some suicidal intent.

-Suicide-related behaviors
+Behaviors

-Suicide related behavior is a self-inflicted, potentially injurious behavior for which there is evidence (either explicit or implicit) either that: (a) the person wished to use the appearance of intending to kill themselves in order to attain some other end; or (b) the person intended at some undetermined or some known degree to kill themselves.
+Suicide related behavior is a self-inflicted, potentially injurious behavior for which there is evidence either that: (a) the person wished to use the appearance of intending to kill themselves in order to attain some other end; or (b) the person intended at some undetermined or some known degree to kill themselves.
 Suicide-related behaviors can result in no injuries, injuries, or death.
 Suicide-related behaviors comprise self-harm, self-inflicted unintentional death, undetermined suicide-related behaviors, self-inflicted death with undetermined intent, suicide attempt, and suicide.

-Self-harm is self-inflicted, potentially injurious behavior for which there is evidence (either implicit or explicit) that the person did not intend to kill himself/herself (i.e., had no intent to die).
+Self-harm is self-inflicted, potentially injurious behavior for which there is evidence that the person had no intent to die.
 Persons engage in self-harm behaviors for its own sake (e.g., to use pain as a focusing stimulant, or due to a condition like trichotillomania), or when they wish to use the appearance of intending to kill themselves in order to attain some other end (e.g., to seek help, to punish themselves or others, to receive attention, or to regulate negative moods).
-Self-harm may result in no injuries, injuries, or death.

 Suicidal gestures are suicide-related behaviors that are carried out without suicidal intent.
 It is considered a controversial term.
-These behaviors may be labeled as Self Harm, Type I (no injury) or Self-Harm, Type II (with injury), because the purpose of the behaviors is to alter one's life circumstances (interpersonal or intrapersonal) in a manner without suicidal intent but involving self-inflicted behaviors (whether or not it resulted in injuries).
-If there is an undetermined degree of suicidal intent, it is labeled as Undetermined Suicide-Related Behavior, Type I (no injury), or Undetermined Suicide-Related Behavior, Type II (with injury).

-With No Suicidal Intent

-Self-Harm, Type I

-Self-Harm, Type I is self-harm that has not resulted in injury.

-Self-Harm, Type II

-Self-Harm, Type II is self-harm that has resulted in nonfatal injury.

-Self-Inflicted Unintentional Death

-Self-Inflicted Unintentional Death, often called accidental suicide, is self-harm that has resulted in death.
-It is defined as from self-inflicted injury, poisoning, or suffocation where there is evidence (either explicit or implicit) that there was no intent to die.
+Self-harm type I and Type II result in no injury and nonfatal injury respectively, while Self-Inflicted Unintentional Death, often called accidental suicide, is self-harm that has resulted in death.
+It is defined as from self-inflicted injury, poisoning, or suffocation where there is evidence that there was no intent to die.
 This category includes those injuries or poisonings described as unintended or accidental.
+Undetermined Suicide-Related Behavior is self-injurious behavior for which the person is unable or reluctant to admit positively to the intent to die, which have resulted in no injuries, for Type I, and injuries, for Type II.